rmssoares/googly-eyes-filter/README.md

 ## Invoking the endpoints

 Now, the service is running!
 As you might have noticed in ```views.py```, there are two possible endpoints.
-They both follow the use case specified, although with a different approach"
+They both follow the use case specified, although with different approaches:

 - **/googlify** - takes in the image as multipart/form-data, and saves the resulting googlified picture in a specified directory.
 - **/googlify_base64** - takes the image in the form of a base64 string, and returns the image as a base64 string.